-Dental implants are artificial, tooth and root replacements used in prosthetic dentistry.
+Dental Implants are artificial, tooth and root replacements used in prosthetic dentistry.
 Their purpose is to help support dental restorations, and improve oral health.
-Dental Implants are fixtures (posts), typically titanium, placed in the jaw bone to replace the root of a missing tooth.
+They are fixtures (posts), typically titanium, placed in the jaw bone to replace the root of a missing tooth.
 They can be used to replace a single tooth, multiple teeth, or as a mean to support and secure complete or partial dentures.

 The dental clinicians at Dr. Gregg Ueckert’s office are well known for their ability and knowledge in dealing with dental implants.
 They understand that dental implants can be done in a variety of different ways, and seeks to match the correct technique with the individual patient’s needs.